What is the ultimate Canon wildlife lens?

 Impressive Performing Lens

-The 500 f/4 L IS II is my wildlife lens of choice for handholding, for carrying for long periods of time and for airline travel.
-It is not as long in focal length as the 600mm f/4 L IS II, but the 500mm f/4 L IS II is otherwise a match in performance and build quality – and it is smaller, lighter and less expensive.
+The 500 f/4L IS II has a wider focal length than the 600mm f/4L IS II, but the 500mm f/4L IS II is otherwise a match in performance and build quality – and it is smaller and less expensive.
 The longer focal length 600mm lens will create a stronger background blur at the same aperture with similar subject framing.
 Like the other big white Canon L IS II lenses, this lens performs very well with extenders mounted behind it.

 The Longest Focal Length f/2.8 Lens

 The 400L IS III has the longest f/2.8 focal length lens available – except for Sigma's enormous and incredibly-high-priced Sigma 200-500mm f/2.8 EX DG IF Power Zoom Lens.
 If your wildlife photography is occurring in low light conditions, this may be the right lens for you.
 With the f/2.8 max aperture, this lens retains a reasonably wide aperture with extenders mounted.
 If your wildlife is in the forest or there are other line-of-sight obstructions, a 400mm lens may be a better choice than a 600mm lens.
 The image quality from this lens is very impressive, as is the rest of this lens' performance.

 5. Canon EF 400mm f/4 DO IS II USM Lens